 You MUST get the correct size bobbins for the sewing machine the recipient owns!
 The wrong size is like putting diesel into a car that uses unleaded, which means disaster!
 The Juki machine that I have uses Class 15J bobbins.
 A pack of 12 bobbins should keep the beginner busy for a while, but here’s a link for a 50-pack that they will definitely make good use of once they get going with their sewing.
 Other machines use Class 66 bobbins (which are slightly dome-shaped on each side) or Class 15 bobbins.
 Just a note from my experience: do not buy the “pre-wound” bobbins – the ones with thread already on them.
 I tried them once, and they were all a tangled, frustrating mess.
 I ended up taking all the thread off and winding them myself on my machine.

-Assorted colours of thread
+Assorted colors of thread

 This pack would be a welcome gift by anyone who sews!
 Sometimes, the sewing beginner will forget to buy this one crucial “ingredient” for their sewing project, and this huge assortment will save the day.
 Coats & Clark has been making thread for ages, and it’s my go-to brand.